nickcollins/zinal/README.md

 # Prior work

-As was previously noted, more mature and polished projectional editors exists, such as [MPS](https://www.jetbrains.com/mps/) and [Lamdu](http://www.lamdu.org/), but also many others (see https://news.ycombinator.com/item?id=13773813, for example).
+As was previously noted, more mature and polished projectional editors exist, such as [MPS](https://www.jetbrains.com/mps/) and [Lamdu](http://www.lamdu.org/), but also many others (see https://news.ycombinator.com/item?id=13773813, for example).
 I was not familiar with these when I started this project; had I been I probably wouldn't have created a new thing.
 By the time I became familiar with them, I was already far enough along with zinal that I felt it was best to see it through.

-The one substantial thing that
+Given that more mature
-I think zinal might contribute is that it can demonstrably self-host - MPS and Lamdu might be capable of self-hosting with some effort, but based on my current understanding that seems quite challenging to make work - both systems are pretty sophisticated and it is easier to close the loop with something simple and minimalistic (hence zinal is written in and similar to Scheme, the simplest dialect of Lisp, which is the simplest paradigm of programming languages) and designed from the outset with the goal of self hosting.
-Of course, zinal is pretty useless as an editor (it doesn't even have undo/redo), so the fact that it can self-host is, in and of itself, quite useless.
-But I hope that demonstrating the closed loop, and what it looks like, will help inspire interest in projectional editors in general, help prove that projectional editors are a viable alternative to traditional editors, and encourage developers of existing projectional editors to consider self-hosting as a potential long-term goal (I think it's a necessary goal at some point if projectional editors are ever going to take off in a big way).
+projectional editors exist, the main point of zinal is to demonstrate an example of a projectional editor that can self-host.
+MPS might be capable of self-hosting with some effort, but based on my current understanding that seems quite challenging to make work.
+Lamdu has self-hosting as a long-term goal, but isn't ready for it at time of writing.
+I hope that demonstrating the closed loop, and what it looks like, will help inspire interest in projectional editors in general, help prove that projectional editors are a viable alternative to traditional editors, and encourage developers of existing projectional editors to consider or prioritize self-hosting.

 # License